Haygood Learning

 ~Eleanor Roosevelt

-The goal of this website is to disrupt the assembly line.
 Many educators and parents appreciate the fact that all children grow and develop at different rates.
 Some children have a more pronounced disparity between their cognitive, social-emotional, and/or physical abilities than others.
 This disparity is called asynchrony.
 When a student’s cognitive abilities are well below the mean for children their age, schools provide scaffolding, supports, modifications, and interventions.
 When a student’s cognitive abilities are well above the mean for children of the same age, most schools are left to do their best with insufficient funding, resources, and training.
+Many of these students are left to their own devices with a “They’re smart, they’ll be fine,” mentality.

 The ideas, strategies, and resources that you’ll find here support the central idea that all students deserve to learn at a speed and level that matches their abilities.